Israeli Fire Kills Dozens In Gaza, Polio Vaccinations In Full Swing

-Palestinian officials say Israel kills 48 in Gaza Polio vaccination campaign continues for second day Israel hit by general strike amid grief over dead hostages

-Israeli forces killed at least 48 Palestinians in the past 24 hours across the Gaza Strip, Palestinian officials said on Monday, while medics conducted a second day of polio vaccinations for children in the enclave.
+Israeli forces killed at least 48 Palestinians in the past 24 hours across the Gaza Strip as they battled Hamas-led militants, Palestinian officials said on Monday, while medics conducted a second day of polio vaccinations for children in the enclave.

-Palestinian and UN officials said more than 80,000 children had been vaccinated in central areas of Gaza on Sunday, the first day of the campaign.
+Palestinian and UN officials said more than 80,000 children were vaccinated in central areas of Gaza on Sunday, the first day of the campaign.

 Hamas and Israel have agreed to brief pauses in fighting to allow the campaign to vaccinate some 640,000 children to go ahead.
 No violations have been reported near vaccination facilities.